cch0/kubernetes-hands-on/chartmuseum-helm/chartmuseum.md

 Helm chart provided at Kubernetes github repository [ChartMuseum Helm Chart](https://github.com/kubernetes/charts/tree/master/stable/chartmuseum) can be used to install ChartMuseum.

+## Cloud Storage Bucket

+* Create a bucket with name of chosen and this will be the value for {{cloud-storage-bucket-name})

 ## Configuration

 * Default values defined in __values.yaml__ file have been overridden to provide persistence in GCP, access to Cloud Storage bucket, etc.